Automated Screening to Identify Hyperparathyroidism

 Intervention

 With support from the Nudge Unit, a team of researchers at the University of Pennsylvania has developed an automated method for identifying and treating PHPT.
 The tool scans the electronic health records (EHRs) of patients for lab abnormalities indicative of hyperparathyroidism.
-If the criteria are met, the patient’s primary care provider receives an alert through the EHR's Storyboard – a sidebar summarizing essential patient details, including a "Care Gaps" section where this screening alert appears – recommending they order the lab tests needed for PHPT diagnosis.
+If the criteria are met, the patient’s primary care clinician receives an alert through the EHR's Storyboard – a sidebar summarizing essential patient details, including a "Care Gaps" section where this screening alert appears – recommending they order the lab tests needed for PHPT diagnosis.
 The tool also provides diagnostic guidance based on the lab results.

 Impact